MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/declaredconfiguration-csp.md

     </SyncML>
     ```

-- Deletion of Configuration or Inventory Request: The SyncML deletion of the document will only remove the document but the Extensibility settings remain tattooed.
+- Deletion of configuration or inventory request.
+The SyncML deletion of the document only removes the document but any extensibility settings persist on the device (tattoo).

     ```xml
     <?xml version="1.0" encoding="utf-8"?>